19balazs86/PlayingWithHttpClientFactory/README.md

 According to the Microsoft description, seems easy, but there are numerous of things, which you should handle.

+Steve Gorgon has [some blog posts about HttpClientFactory](https://www.stevejgordon.co.uk/tag/httpclientfactory "some blog posts about HttpClientFactory") topic.

 In the example, I did not use the [Flurl](https://flurl.io "Flurl") as fluent URL builder and HTTP client library.
 Worth to check the following article: [Consuming GitHub API (REST) With Flurl.](https://code-maze.com/consuming-github-api-rest-with-flurl "Consuming GitHub API (REST) With Flurl")

 You can find some inline comments in the code, like this: